siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 011 Schrodinger as Narrow-Band Maxwell.md

 of electromagnetic energy.
 Its characteristic structure — superposition, interference, uncertainty — is inherited directly from the wave nature of Maxwell dynamics, not from a separate quantum layer of reality.

----

-*Source: Deriving the Schrödinger Equation from Source-Free Maxwell Dynamics*